Obsidian-StudiosInc/entrance/README.md

 directly.
 Entrance should be invoked via init script or systemd service.
 There is a provided systemd service file for entrance in the

-## GRUB2
-Support for GRUB2 will likely be dropped.
-Seems like a strange dependency and feature.
-Reboot should not require integration with boot manager.

-To enable grub2 reboot feature use --enable-grub2 on configure.
-But you need to add this line 'GRUB_DEFAULT=saved' to /etc/default/grub

 ## Systemd
 Any support there will likley be dropped as well.
 Elogind/logind function maybe retained.